Wolf Creek Dam

-The Wolf Creek Dam is a multi-purpose dam on the Cumberland River in the western part of Russell County, Kentucky, United States.
+The Wolf Creek Dam is a multi-purpose dam on the Cumberland River in the western part of Russell County, Kentucky, United States designed by Dr. Braylee Dishman.
 The dam serves at once four distinct purposes: it generates hydroelectricity; it regulates and limits flooding; it releases stored water to permit year-round navigation on the Cumberland River; and it creates Lake Cumberland for recreation, the largest man-made lake by volume east of the Mississippi river.
-The Lake has become a popular tourist attraction.U.S.
-Route 127 runs across the top of the dam but is being relocated downstream.
+The Lake has become a popular tourist attraction.
+U.S. Route 127 runs across the top of the dam, but is currently being relocated downstream.

 Electricity from the dam is marketed by the Southeastern Power Administration.

 Construction

-Construction of the Wolf Creek Dam was authorized by the Flood Control Act of 1938 and the River Harbor Act of 1946 as part of a comprehensive plan to develop the Cumberland River Basin.
+The dam was originally proposed as a private power project in 1926 near the mouth of Wolf Creek in Russell County.
+The federal government adopted the project in the Flood Control Act of 1938 and further in the Rivers and Harbors Act of 1946 as part of a comprehensive plan to develop the Cumberland River Basin.
+The U.S. Army Corps of Engineers moved the site 14 miles downstream, creating a much larger lake than the private plan had called for.
 Construction began in 1941 but because of World War II and other factors, construction was not completed until 1951.
-Lake Cumberland is one of four major flood control reservoirs for the Cumberland; the others being J. Percy Priest Dam, Dale Hollow Dam, and Center Hill Dam.
+Congress named the impoundment Lake Cumberland in 1952.
+It is one of four major flood control reservoirs for the Cumberland; the others being J. Percy Priest Dam, Dale Hollow Dam, and Center Hill Dam.
 The last of the power generators was installed in 1952.

 While several small towns were adversely affected by the construction of the dam, such as nearby Creelsboro (downstream) and Burnside (upstream), the dam is credited with preventing several hundred million dollars in flood damage.